-Uscom has a portfolio of more than 40 patents and patent applications covering various products and technologies, and in 2016 was granted two new key US patents relating to the BP+ technology.
-One of these was for the methods and algorithms used to measure the central blood pressure, and the other for the device to measure the central BP.
-This is further recognition of the strength and novelty of the Uscom BP+ suprasystolic oscillometric method for measuring central BP and protects our commercial opportunities going forward.
+Uscom was granted two key US patents relating to the BP+ technology during 2017.
+One for the methods and algorithms used to measure the central blood pressure, and the other for the device to measure the central BP.
+This is further recognition of the strength and novelty of the Uscom BP+ suprasystolic oscillometric method for measuring central BP and aortic pulse pressure waves.

-Strategy 2017:
+Strategy FY 2018:

-Uscom's objective is to continue to execute on our strategy to maintain rapid financial growth based on world-leading cardiovascular and pulmonary monitoring technologies and to establish enduring profitability for investors.
+Management's objective is to continue to execute on our strategy to maintain rapid operational growth based on the manufacture, distribution and sale of world leading cardiovascular and pulmonary monitoring technologies and to establish enduring profitability for shareholders.